Dental Hospital, located Sukhumvit Road Soi 77. Dental Services.

 General Common Sense advice about Dental Treatment :

-1) Some treatment are necessary.
-Examples : toothache, that likely needs a filling ; broken tooth ; regular cleaning ; etc. It needs to be done, so make your choice of dentist, ask maybe in advance how much it is likely to cost (at more than one location).
+1) Some treatments are necessary.
+Examples : toothache, that likely needs a filling ; broken tooth ; regular cleaning ; etc. It needs to be done, so make your choice of dentist, ask maybe in advance how much it is likely to cost.

 2) Some treatments are maybe optional.
 During check-ups or while visiting a dentist for a planned treatment, we have been advised at times the following : Multiple fillings (10 or more ?) though we did not have complaints ; suggestions to redo existing crowns, because they did not look so beautiful anymore.